 Enhancing Student Education

-- 10 students from Coffey County are studying at KU Medical Center.
+- 11 students from Coffey County are currently studying at KU Medical Center.

 - 4 Coffey County physicians serve as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

 - Coffey County is part of the Eastern Medical Education Network with Robert Haskins, M.D., a resident of Pittsburg, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce